LLNL/gecko/docs/installation.md

 Basic regression tests are provided to ensure that the library is functioning properly.
 To run the regression tests, make sure `BUILD_TESTING` is enabled (the default).
-Using CMake, run `ctest -V` to execute the tests after they have been built.
+Using CMake, run `ctest -V -C Release` to execute the tests after they have been built.
 If building with GNU Make, type `make test` instead from the top-level directory.

 Installation